JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 ```

-Then we proceed by showing how to add nodes, vertices and edges to a directed multilayer graph and how to compute a few metrics such as the global clustering coefficient, the overlay clustering coefficient, the multilayer eigenvector centrality, and the multilayer modularity as defined in @DeDomenico2013.
+Then we proceed by showing how to add nodes, vertices and edges to a directed multilayer graph.
 The user may add vertices that do or do not represent nodes which are already present in the multilayergraph.
 In the latter case, we have to create a node first and then add the vertex representing such node to the multilayer graph.
+The vertex-level metadata are effectively considered only if the graph underlying the relevant layer or interlayer supports them, otherwise they are discarded.
+The same holds for edge-level metadata and/or weight.

 ```julia
 # Create a node